LaurelineP/Controlled-Form-RegEx/README.md

 # Controlled Form RegExp - [DEMO](https://laurelinep.github.io/Controlled-Form-RegEx/)
-## Descrption:
+## Description:
-This exercise aim to practice Regular Expression\ within a signup-form ( in this case ).\
+This exercise aim to practice Regular Expression within a signup-form ( in this case ) in order to control user inputs before submitting the form

 ## Goal:
-+ Get input's values with JQuery
++ Get inputs values with JQuery
-+ Check value with RegExp and JS
++ Check those values with RegExp and JS
-+ Set functionnalities related to the inputs validity
-+ Add differents HTML classes to simulate error messages with CSS
++ Depending on checked values,add HTML classes to simulate error messages/hint with CSS
-+ Control the entire form to disable or enable submit button
++ Control inputs validations to disable or enable submit button
-+ Empty Form once submitted
++ Empty Form once submitted.

 ## Technos:
 + HTML